Get Your Free IIBF Study Plan

 Conclusion

-Final accounts help banks evaluate their financial health and compliance with regulatory frameworks.
-Understanding balance sheets, profit & loss accounts, and banking operations is crucial for financial professionals.
+Final accounts and the Profit & Loss statement help banks evaluate their financial health and compliance with regulatory frameworks.
+Understanding balance sheets, Profit & Loss accounts, and banking operations is crucial for financial professionals appearing for JAIIB AFM in 2026.

 📩 Download the PDF of this guide for quick revision: